saucelabs/sauce-docs/docs/ci/jenkins.md

 One of the most helpful features of Jenkins CI is automatic job queuing.
 If there are more build jobs requested than there are resources to execute those jobs, Jenkins can queue your tests, executing them in the order they were requested as resources become available.
 Or you can use labels to specify the resources you want to use for specific jobs, and set up graceful queuing for your tests.

-### Default Queuing

-On the Jenkins dashboard, The **Build Queue** and **Build Executor Status** panels show the node's capacity for running jobs.
+On the Jenkins dashboard, The **Build Queue** and **Build Executor Status** panels show the nodes' capacity for running jobs.

-For example, a node with two executors can run up to two jobs at once.
-If three jobs are started, then the first two will execute and the third will be added to the Build Queue.
+By default, a node with two executors can run up to two jobs at once and any additional jobs are added to the Job Queue and will run on the next executor that becomes free.

-### Assigned Queuing

-You can use different nodes to test on multiple OSs/platforms, as well as for load balancing and other functions.
-When you add a label to a node, you can control which jobs run on it.
+Assigned nodes let you define nodes for specific purposes, such as dedicated platforms, as well as for load balancing and other functions.
+To assign projects to a specific node, the node must have a label.

-To add a node or label:
+To label a node and assign a project to it:

 1. From the Jenkins Dashboard, select **Manage Jenkins**, then click **Manage Nodes & Clouds** and choose **Add New Node**.
 1. Provide a name for the node and the number of executors it can use.